John Boorman: Career

-After returning to the United Kingdom, Boorman made Leo the Last (US/UK, 1970).
-This film exhibited the influence of Federico Fellini and even starred a Fellini regular, Marcello Mastroianni.
+After returning to the United Kingdom, Boorman made Leo the Last (1970), influenced by Federico Fellini and starring Fellini regular, Marcello Mastroianni.
 It won Boorman a Best Director award at the Cannes Film Festival.

-Boorman achieved much greater resonance with Deliverance (US, 1972, adapted from a novel by James Dickey), depicting the ordeal of four urban men, played by Jon Voight, Burt Reynolds, Ronny Cox and Ned Beatty, who encounter danger from an unexpected quarter while whitewater-rafting through the Appalachian backwoods.
+Boorman achieved much greater resonance with Deliverance (1972), adapted from a novel by James Dickey.
+It depicted the ordeal of four urban men, played by Jon Voight, Burt Reynolds, Ronny Cox and Ned Beatty, who encounter danger from an unexpected quarter while whitewater-rafting through the Appalachian backwoods.
 The film became Boorman's first true box office success and earned him several award nominations.

 At the beginning of the 1970s, Boorman planned to film The Lord of the Rings and corresponded about his plans with the author, J. R. R. Tolkien.
 Ultimately the production proved too costly, though some elements and themes can be seen in Excalibur (1981).
 A wide variety of films followed.
-Zardoz (1974), starring Sean Connery, is a post-apocalyptic science fiction piece, set in the 23rd century where sex is divided into two worlds.
+Zardoz (1974), starring Sean Connery, is a post-apocalyptic science fiction piece, set in the 23rd century where society is divided into two worlds.
 According to the director's film commentary, the "Zardoz world" is on a collision course with an "effete" eternal society.

-Boorman was selected as director for Exorcist II: The Heretic (USA, 1977), a move that surprised the industry given his dislike of the original film.
-Boorman declared: "Not only did I not want to do the original film, I told the head of Warner Brothers, John Calley, [that] I'd be happy if he didn't produce the film too."
+Boorman was selected as director for Exorcist II: The Heretic (1977), a move that surprised the industry given his dislike of the original film.
+Boorman declared, "Not only did I not want to do the original film, I told the head of Warner Brothers, John Calley, [that] I'd be happy if he didn't produce the film too".
 The original script by a Broadway playwright, William Goodhart, was intellectual and ambitious, being concerned with the metaphysical nature of the battle between good and evil, and influenced by the writings of Catholic theologian Pierre Teilhard De Chardin, "I found It extremely compelling.
 It was based on Chardin's intoxicating idea that biological evolution was the first step In God's plan, starting with inert rock, and culminating in humankind."
-Despite Boorman's continued rewriting throughout shooting, the film was rendered incomprehensible.
+Despite Boorman's rewriting throughout shooting, the film was rendered incomprehensible.
 The film, released in June 1977, was a critical disaster but a moderate box office success.
 Boorman was denounced by William Peter Blatty, the author of the original novel The Exorcist, and by William Friedkin, director of the first Exorcist film.
 Boorman later admitted that his approach to the film was a mistake.
-The Heretic is often considered not just the worst film of The Exorcist series, but one of the worst films of all time.
+The Heretic is often considered not just the worst film of The Exorcist series but one of the worst films of all time.